 - In addition to fewer choices, patients in these countries must often wait years longer for new medications than patients in the U.S., and the decisions regarding who gets the therapies are made by the governments – not patients and their doctors. (source)

-Jeopardize the ability to develop new cures and treatments.
+Delay or deny the development of new cures and treatments.

-- H.R.
-3 puts in jeopardy the biotech industry’s 1.74 million employees and 8 million jobs that support the industry throughout the entire U.S. (source)
+- Government price setting threatens the biotech industry’s 1.74 million employees and 8 million jobs that support the industry throughout the entire U.S. (source)

 - Less than 10% of all public U.S. biopharmaceutical companies earn a profit.
 In other words, more than 90 percent of these companies are unprofitable.
 The biopharmaceutical industry ranks 36th among all U.S. industries in profitability. (source)